chriskiehl/Gooey/README.md

 Wanna help?
 -----------

-* Do you art?
-I'd love to swap out the graphics to something more stylistically unified.
+* **Artist Wanted!** The graphics and icons in Gooey are a mismash of stuff I was able to scrape up for free off the internet.
+I'd love to replace them with something more stylistically unified.
 * Programmer?
 Pull requests are super welcome.
 The projects' style is *fantastically* inconsistent, though.
 So be warned :) I tried to follow the WxWidgets style of Leading Capital methods and CamelCased variables, but..
 Python habits die hard.
 So, there are underscores littered all over the place.